Things to Carry While Hitchhiking & Backpacking

 gear, the headlamp often proves very useful.

-Read "Have faith, things will work out" to see an example of a situation when
+Read "How Does Having a Positive Mindset Help Overcome Challenges" to see an example of a situation when

 lights made a difference for me.)